 The soft palate extends posteriorly from the hard palate.
 The pendulum of tissue descending from the midline of the soft palate is the uvula.
 Immediately posterior to the hard palate, at the junction of the soft palate, are the palatine fovea, which are small pits or depressions at the midline.

 The torus palatinus is a benign bone overgrowth that may be noted in some individuals at the midline of the hard palate.
-Torus palatinus is rarely seen in children younger than age 14.
+Torus palatinus is rarely seen in children before the second decade of life.
 It is a normal variant and often does not require treatment.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.